 Soon that sea slug, with its attached companion, found itself in sunny waters basking.

-Its wishes had been granted...and then some!
+Its wish had been granted...and then some!
 Getting much more than it had been asking!

-Together now, nourishing each other, with a love that will not cease!
+Together now, nourishing each other with a love that would not cease!

 Yes, this undernourished slug, and this angelic-flowing jellyfish were truly destined to meet.

 It's a message to us right from Nature itself, how we could one day get swept off our feet!

 (Copied from a biology text book where I got the idea for this story)

 "Imagine, for a moment, that we are taking a brief trip to the beautiful sun-dappled Mediterranean.
 Specifically, we find ourselves in the Bay of Naples, many feet under water.
 This is an unusual place to begin a physics course.